lsopromadze/netflowcollector-elk/README.md

-# NetFlow&trade; Installation
+# NetFlow Collector Installation

-NetFlow&trade; is built using the Elastic Stack, including Elasticsearch, Kibana and Elastiflow Flow-Collector.
-To install and configure NetFlow&trade;, you must first have a working Elastic Stack environment.
+NetFlow Collector is built using the Elastic Stack, including Elasticsearch, Kibana and Elastiflow Flow-Collector.
+To install and configure NetFlow Collector;, you must first have a working Elastic Stack environment.

 ## Requirements